List of Mobile Suit Gundam 00 characters: Movie-exclusive characters

 An unknown alien race, the ELS (Extraterrestrial Living-metal Shape-shifter) is a race of techno-organic sentient aliens that have the unique abilities to infect and assimilate nearly all life and technology.
-It is revealed their homeworld was destroyed by the Red Dwarf Star and set off to find another world to live.
+It is revealed their homeworld was destroyed by the Red Dwarf Star and they set off to find another world to live on.
 The ELS appear as silver metallic organisms that can take solid or liquid-like forms.
-The ELS has no true form as they are capable of taking any shape or size relative to their mass; they can combine or separate from one another to increase or decrease its mass as needed.
-While not an aggressive race, their ways of learning and understanding their environment is based on assimilation of all things — being one with what they don't know allows them to understand.
+The ELS have no true form as they are capable of taking any shape or size relative to their mass.
+They can combine or separate from one another to increase or decrease mass as needed.
+While not an aggressive race, their ways of learning and understanding their environment is based on assimilation of all things – being one with what they don't know allows them to understand.
 When faced with an opponent or something they cannot comprehend, assimilation occurs to convert the target of interest into an ELS.
 When confronted with unknown organic lifeforms and/or technologies, the ELS assimilates the target like an aggressive virus.
 Its rapid adaptability and versatility allow it to take hold of technology in a matter of seconds and organic matter in a matter of minutes.
-However, for organics, it can have detrimental effects to those not completely assimilated, such as causing brain damage and various biological instabilities due to their invasive nature to their condition.
-While their complete nature is not understood, they can generate a noise signal for communication, initially their basic original physical form before assimilation is in a missile like shape, utilize quantum brainwave frequencies, make copies of what they have assimilated, and have their own GN-Tech and unique GN Particles, which are purple in colour.
-However, it is not clear whether it due to their own development and evolution or from copying Celestial Being's technology.
+However, for organics, it can have detrimental effects to those not completely assimilated, such as causing brain damage and various biological instabilities due to the invasive nature to their condition.
+While their complete nature is not understood, they can generate a noise signal for communication.
+Initially their basic original physical form before assimilation is a missile like shape.
+They utilize quantum brainwave frequencies, make copies of what they have assimilated and have their own GN-Tech and unique GN Particles, which are purple in colour.
+However, it is not clear whether it is due to their own development and evolution or from copying Celestial Being's technology.
 In the epilogue, the ELS coexist with humanity.